Web3NL/motoko-book/src/project-deployment/installing-sdk.md

 ## Install steps

-On Linux, MacOS or Windows WSL, we can install and configure the SDK in three steps.
+On Linux, MacOS or Windows WSL, we can install and configure the SDK in four steps.

 ### Step 1: Install